Student Success First-Year Seminar Courses

 - Be exposed to diverse insights, strategies, and techniques that are essential to success in a multicultural world.

-University Experience is a graded, elective course that may be taken for 2 or 3 credits.
-The 3-credit version involves two additional hours of lab each week where the academic skills learned are practiced in social science, science and/or math courses.
-For more information about sections that are available and supplemental instruction options, click HERE.
+University Experience is a graded, elective course that may be taken for 2 credits.
+For more information about sections that are available, click HERE.

 DAS 100 - Introduction to K-State Culture